turbot/steampipe-plugin-config/docs/tables/ini_key_value.md

 # Table: ini_key_value

-Query section and key-value pair data from INI files found in the configured `paths`.
+Query section and key-value pair data from INI files found in the configured `ini_paths`.

-For instance, if `paths` is set to `/Users/myuser/ini/*`, and that directory contains:
+For instance, if `ini_paths` is set to `[ "/Users/myuser/ini/*.ini" ]`, and that directory contains:

 - defaults.ini
 - sample.ini